kunpengcompute/KAE/docs/en/user_guide.md

 ### Calling the KAESnappy Library

-- This section describes how to call the KAESnappy library using the compression library.
+This section describes how to call the KAESnappy library using the compression library.

-    Compile and install the software by referring to [Installation Guide](./installation_guide.md).
 You can use either of the following methods to link the KAESnappy compression library to the application layer:

 - Specify the runtime loading path of **libkaesnappy.so** during application compilation.
 Use the following compilation options for linking:

     ```shell
     -Wl,-rpath=/usr/local/kaesnappy/lib
     ```

 - Set the environment variable.

     ```shell
     export LD_LIBRARY_PATH=/usr/local/kaesnappy/lib:$LD_LIBRARY_PATH
     ```

 ## Maintenance